arthfl/talk_byop/byop.md

 # What is a Pod?

+* The smallest deployable unit of computing in K8S
 * A pod is a group of one or more containers, with shared storage/network, and a specification for how to run the containers